Aref-Riant/vsphere-automation-scripts/README.md

 _perform power operations on VMs with tags_

-  * Power operaetions are: {start, suspend, reset, stop}.
+  * Power operations are: {start, suspend, reset, stop}.